leemccallum/MLIntroduction/session-2/README.md

         target_names = generator.class_indices.keys()
         print(classification_report(generator.classes, row_index, target_names=target_names))
 ```
-   In the previous code we create a method that receive a data generator (like the one we created before) and a model then it display the numbers we discussed for each class in the model.
+   In the previous code we create a method that receives a data generator (like the one we created before) and a model then it display the numbers we discussed for each class in the model.

 The First line is just using the model to predict all the values for our testing data by calling ``predict_generator`` on our model and passing it the generator.